 Find the latest global PR and communications jobs from PRovoke Media.
 From internships to account executives or directors.
 See all our PR jobs here.

 PRovoke Media's editorial series published in collaboration with partners.

-Founded in 1989 by Aubrey Sussens and Peter Mann, Meropa may have turned 21 in 2017, but does not appear to have missing a spring in its step if its numbers are any guide.
-The independent firm grew 10.5% to almost $6m, powered as much by a vibrant staff culture as by its ability to build long-lasting, profitable client relationships.
-The firm employs 86 people across wholly-owned offices in Johannesburg, Durban, Port Elizabeth and Cape Town, supported by its own pioneering AfricaOne affiliate network, which spans 18, mainly sub-Saharan, markets.
+Founded in 1989 by Aubrey Sussens and Peter Mann, Meropa’s longstanding commitment to clients is reflected by continued growth, up 5% despite a difficult economy in 2018 to $5.5m, powered as much by a vibrant staff culture as by its ability to build long-lasting, profitable relationships.
+The firm employs 90 people across wholly-owned offices in Johannesburg, Durban, Port Elizabeth and Cape Town, supported by its own pioneering AfricaOne affiliate network, which spans 18, mainly sub-Saharan, markets.

-Under the leadership of Mann and CEO Patrick Gearing, Meropa has built a reputation for client quality, particularly in the automotive, aviation, healthcare and government sectors.
-This is illustrated by a roster that includes the South African National Roads Agency, Ford, Jaguar Land Rover, British Airways, Boeing, Black & Veatch, BP, Exerian, Mauritius Tourism and Lancet.
-In 2017, there was also new business from Boehringer Ingelheim, Monsanto, Sodastream, South Africa Scenarios, ICASA, the Society for Family Health, the International Partnership for Microbicides, and the Beijing Automotive Industry Holding Company (BAIC).
+Under the leadership of Mann and CEO Patrick Gearing, Meropa has built a reputation for client quality, particularly in the public affairs, healthcare and transport sectors.
+This is illustrated by a roster that includes the South African National Roads Agency, Ford, Jaguar Land Rover, British Airways (the only regional agency to retain the business), WesBank, Mauritius Tourism, Bankserv Africa, Black & Veatch, AdVtech and Boeing.
+In 2018, there was also new business from Boehringer Ingelheim, the Independent Communications Authority of South Africa, South Africa Energy Coal – South32, the National Automobile Dealers Association, Danone, Indlulamithi, and Madagascar Presidential candidate Marc Ravalomanana.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap